Salvator Rosa Sketching the Banditi (Moran)

-Salvator Rosa Sketching the Banditi is an 1860 oil painting on canvas by Thomas Moran hosted at Chrysler Museum of Art, Norfolk, Virginia.
+Salvator Rosa Sketching the Banditi is an 1860 oil painting on canvas by Thomas Moran hosted at the Chrysler Museum of Art, Norfolk, Virginia.

 Background

 The protagonist of the painting is the baroque artist and poet Salvator Rosa.
-Born in Naples in 1615, during his artistic career he travelled across the Italian peninsula in search of patronage.
+Born in Naples in 1615, during his artistic career he travelled across the Italian Peninsula in search of patronage.
 From the 1630s Rosa started to sketch and paint studies of bandits and soldiers that were present in post-tridentine Italy, a practice that culminated with the 1656 oil on canvas Bandits on a Rocky Coast.

 During the age of Grand Tour Salvator Rosa became one of the favourite artists of the travellers from Northern Europe and America, due to his haunting and dark landscapes that inspired many visitors, and Rosa started to be considered as a pre-romantic artist.
 Of the various legends that started to appear after his shadow, a common one recounts that he was part of a group of bandits (banditi) that ravaged central and southern Italy.
 Although this story is not historically supported, it inspired many authors like Lady Morgan, who made its as a subject to her 1824 novel The Life and Times of Salvator Rosa, and E.T.A.
 Hoffmann with his short story Signor Formica, dated 1820.